FabricMC/community/docs/rules.md

 * Comments
 * What the equivalent Yarn name is for something in Forge/MCP, or other proprietary mappings

+If you're stuck on the last point, you may wish to look into projects like [Devoldefy](https://github.com/Runemoro/Devoldefy) and [Linkie (the Discord bot)](https://github.com/shedaniel/linkie-discord/wiki/Commands).

 On the other hand, if you do need to discuss something relating to proprietary mappings then you are allowed to post a link to an external source — for example, a GitHub project — under the following conditions:

 * You make it clear that the page or project you're linking to contains mentions of proprietary mappings